Trump asks 9 colleges to commit to his political agenda and get favorable access to federal money

 The White House is asking nine major universities to commit to President Donald Trump's political priorities in exchange for more favorable access to federal money.

-A document sent to the universities encourages them to adopt the White House’s vision for America’s campuses, asking them to accept the government’s priorities on admissions, women’s sports, free speech, student discipline and college affordability, among other topics.
+A document sent to the universities encourages them to adopt the White House's vision for America's campuses, with commitments to accept the government's priorities on admissions, women's sports, free speech, student discipline and college affordability, among other topics.

-Signing on would give universities priority access to some federal grants, but government money would not be limited solely to those schools, according to a White House official who was not authorized to publicly discuss the plan and spoke Thursday on condition of anonymity.
-Colleges that agree would also have priority access to White House events and discussions with officials.
+Signing on would give universities "multiple positive benefits," including "substantial and meaningful federal grants" and "increased overhead payments where feasible," according to a letter sent to universities alongside the compact.
+The letter calls it a proactive effort as the administration continues to investigate alleged civil rights violations at U.S. campuses.

-The “Compact for Academic Excellence in Higher Education” asks universities to accept the government’s definition of gender and apply it to campus bathrooms, locker rooms and women’s sports teams.
-It asks colleges to stop considering race, gender and a wide range of other student demographics in the admissions process and to require undergraduate applicants to take the SAT or ACT.
+Called the "Compact for Academic Excellence in Higher Education," it asks universities to accept the government's definition of gender and apply it to campus bathrooms, locker rooms and women's sports teams.
+It asks colleges to stop considering race, gender and a wide range of student demographics in the admissions process and to require undergraduate applicants to take the SAT or ACT.

 The 10-page proposed agreement was sent Wednesday to some of the most selective public and private universities: Vanderbilt, the University of Pennsylvania, Dartmouth College, the University of Southern California, the Massachusetts Institute of Technology, the University of Texas, the University of Arizona, Brown University and the University of Virginia.
-It was not clear how these schools were selected or why, and whether similar offers might go out to other colleges.
+It was not clear how these schools were selected or why.

+The nine universities could become "initial signatories" and are being invited to provide feedback before the language is finalized, according to the letter.
+It asks for a decision by Nov.
+21.

 White House takes a new, incentive-based approach